sergree/awesome-visual-novels/README.md

-# awesome-visual-novels
+# My Favorite Awesome Visual Novels 🍙

-🍙 A curated list of my favorite visual novels for Android
+A curated list of my favorite visual novels for Android.
+This is **not** an official Awesome list, but just a list of my favorites